Table of Contents

 Academic journals become a reference source for researchers to expand their knowledge and identify the research gap not covered in the literature.
 In other words, a journal publication can become an important stepping stone for new knowledge and discoveries.

-Many new inventions, innovations, commercialization and advancement of technologies occur due to many research works in academic journals.
+Many new inventions, innovations, commercialization, and advancement of technologies occur due to many research works in academic journals.

-Academic journals publish papers specially tailored to their scope of the publication.
+Academic journals publish papers specially tailored to their scope of publication.
 When looking for a suitable journal to publish your work, publication scope is one of the first things you need to know.

 If you send a manuscript journal not specialized in your field, you will get an immediate rejection.
 As academic publishing grows, new journals need to be more specialized and focus on highly niche areas.